sonikblast88/SonikBB/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/sonikblast88/SonikBB.git`
-2. Create a database named `myforum`.
+1. Create a database named `sonikbb` or something else.
-3. Import the database structure from the `database.sql` file into the created database.
+2. Import the database structure from the `database.sql` file into the created database from the /install/ directory.
-4. Open the `config.php` file and enter the database connection details.
+3. Open the `config.php` file and enter the database connection details.
-5. Upload the files to the server.
+4. Upload the files to the server.
-6. Open the `install.php` page in the browser and follow the instructions. // work in progress
+5. Create a new user via the register.php , go to phpmyadmin, users and change type to 2 to become a administrator.

 ## Requirements